Linuxfabrik/lfops/roles/bootloader/README.md

 `bootloader`

 * Configures the kernel command line.
-* Requests a reboot when the kernel command line changed.
+* Requests a reboot when the kernel command line changed, or performs it in the same run when `lfops__reboot_now` is set.
 * Triggers: none.